azampagl/kohana-compress/README.md

 		'dir' => DOCROOT.'media/cache',

 Where should the out files be stored?
-The location of this folder needs to be open to the public so anyone browsing your site can access it.
+The location of this folder needs to be open to the public so anyone browsing your site can access it.  **Make sure this directory exists beforehand!**

 		'gc' => TRUE,